tonethar/IGME-330-Fall-2021/projects/project-3.md

 - A 1 to 2-minute narrated “demo reel” of the completed project is required
 - Post it to YouTube & put the URL in the dropbox comments field
-- If you decide to upload a video file instead, it must be in the MP4 format
+- If you decide to upload a video file instead, it MUST be in the MP4 format
 - The easiest way to record a demo reel is to use Zoom - here is a 2-minute video on how to do this: https://www.youtube.com/watch?v=D617OXKhSYw
   - another popular option for creating videos is [OBS](https://obsproject.com/download)
   - don't forget to "Share Screen" so that I can see you interacting with the project
   - don't forget to record your narration too, and try to use a better microphone than the one that came with your laptop `:-)`
 - Please don't stress out over this requirement - I am the only one who will see the video - I won't be sharing or posting these
-- **10% deducted from project grade if this video requirement is not completed**
+- **10% deducted from project grade if this video requirement is not completed, -5% if I cannot hear or understand you**